kratisto/docs/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 >>
 > **AI Training**
 >>
->> To launch an AI Training job with a S3 compatible bucket mounted as remote data, you can use the following command pattern:
+>> To launch an AI Training job with an S3 compatible bucket mounted as remote data, you can use the following command pattern:
 >>
 >> ```console
 >> ovhai job run <docker-image> \